 After putting much on hold in March 2020, the Provincial Court of British Columbia has re-opened but with new ways of doing things.
-Matters scheduled from May 19, 2020 will move forward in some manner on their original dates.
-Previously adjourned hearings, conferences, and trials are being re-scheduled.
 All new family matters are once again being accepted by the court.
+Family hearings and conferences are proceeding on their scheduled dates.
+Previously adjourned hearings, conferences, and trials have been re-scheduled.

 The Provincial Court registries are now open for in-person filing of documents, although the court still prefers alternate methods of filing.
 Send your documents by email or mail to your local court registry, by fax to a fax filing registry, or by using Court Services Online where available.
 Note that you may just type your signature (or use an electronic signature) on any court application form or on a Notice of Motion form.

 The time periods (limitation periods) in which family actions must usually be started have been suspended during the provincial state of emergency.
 Judges also have the power to extend other time periods.
 If you think you may have missed a deadline (to respond to an application, for example), contact the court registry immediately and find out:

 - if you have a court date, and if you can still file, or

 - if you can make an application to extend the time period.

 During the period of reduced court operations due to COVID-19, you don't need to swear or affirm affidavits that you're filing.
 The exception are Affidavits of Personal Service which need to be sworn/affirmed before filing if the person who served the documents won't be attending the hearing.

 You must still take care to ensure your affidavit is accurate and true.
 During the hearing, the judge will likely require you to swear or affirm that the contents of your affidavit are true.

 Change a court date